ClementTsang/opal/README.md

 1. Build with `trunk build --release`.
 2. Deploy the `dist/` folder.
 Note that the static webpage service you deploy to **must** properly support byte ranges - otherwise, you are **very likely to face problems**!
-   Trust me, you don't want to try troubleshooting why SQLite complains of a malformed database only on Firefox and Incognito Chrome, but not Chromium or Chrome.
+   Trust me, you don't want to try troubleshooting why SQLite complains of a malformed database or something.
+I had the pleasure of trying to figure out why I was getting undefined behaviour regarding that on only Firefox and incognito Chrome, but not normal Chrome or Chromium.
+Weird things happen if it isn't supported!

    As of writing, GitHub Pages should work fine, and Cloudflare Pages is supposed to support byte ranges in the future.
 I haven't looked into other static webpage services.